-Just like the 1918 Spanish flu epidemic, the coronavirus pandemic will be over after half a decade, at most.
+Just like the 1918 Spanish flu epidemic, the COVID-19 and its Impact will be over after half a decade, at most.
 However, you should prepare for the longer-term effects of the present disruption in the market.
 Namely, countless retailers, suppliers, and manufacturers have had to change their business model so much that they have realized they actually like some “temporary measures.”

 Take the example of working from home.
 Hundreds of tech companies from Sydney, Melbourne, Adelaide, etc., have realized that they actually save money if they have staff working from home and the employees are happier.
 As a consequence, they are more likely to order food online, increasing the workload of the shipping companies.

 Few viruses have had such a profound global effect as the 2020 COVID-19 outbreak.
 Australia was no different, as the shipping industry had to kick it into high gear to keep up with increased demand.
 The logistics network is now expanding, as businesses are slowly getting acclimatized to the new reality.